 TYPE OF INGREDIENT: Exfoliator

-HOW OFTEN CAN YOU USE IT: While it’s important to ease into things in order to let your skin gradually acclimate to the ingredient, it can ultimately be used daily.
+HOW OFTEN CAN YOU USE IT: While it’s important to ease into things to let your skin gradually acclimate to the ingredient, it can ultimately be used daily.

 WORKS WELL WITH: According to Lain, "Retinoids have a synergistic effect with antioxidants such as vitamins C, E, and ferulic acid."
-Pairing any retinoid with a sunscreen is also important, since they can make your skin more susceptible to the sun.
+Pairing any retinoid with sunscreen is also important since it can make your skin more susceptible to the sun.

 DON'T USE WITH: Since retinyl palmitate has exfoliating properties, avoid combining it with other chemical exfoliants, such as glycolic or salicylic acid, as well as harsh scrubs with abrasive ingredients, cautions Lain.
 This holds especially true if you fall into the super sensitive skin camp.
 It can also cause some dryness, notes Solomon, so it's a good idea to pass on toners and astringents, too.

 Before we get to the specifics, it's important to talk about the larger category of retinoids in general.
 There are four commonly used in skincare, all of which are derivatives of vitamin A and have similar effects, aka speeding up cell turnover on the surface of the skin for a smoother, more even texture, while also working on the deeper layers to stimulate collagen production and fight wrinkles.